 - Cet évènement est passé

-If you are interested in joining in this seminar, please contact Nancy Robichaud at email@example.com to obtain the Zoom link.
+If you are interested in joining in this seminar, please contact Jean Porter at firstname.lastname@example.org to obtain the zoom link.